-What we mean is if an advertisement specifies they require someone with presentation skills, for instance, make sure you include the time you presented to the board of directors an idea you had, or even attach examples of the types of Powerpoint / Keynote’s you have produced in the past.
+For instance, make sure you include the time you presented to the board of directors an idea you had, or even attach examples of the types of Powerpoint / Keynote you have produced in the past.

-your resume looks like it was put together by a 5-year-old
+your resume looks like a 5-year-old put it together

-You might think that lying on your resume will get your foot in the door, but ultimately if you are unable to back up your claims of experience on your resume at the interview stage (or worse, if you are actually hired for a role you have no idea how to do), it will reflect you in a negative light for any future roles you want to apply for.
+Still, ultimately if you are unable to back up your claims of experience on your resume at the interview stage (or worse, if you are hired for a role you have no idea how to do), it will reflect you in a negative light for any future roles you want to apply for.

-Ensure it is easy to read, detailed (but not so long that a hiring manager needs to take 3 weeks personal leave to trawl through the whole thing), and accurately represents your skills and abilities.
+Ensure it is easy to read, detailed (but not so long that a hiring manager must take three weeks of personal leave to trawl through the whole thing), and accurately represents your skills and abilities.

-What are the top things that have worked for you to make your CV stand out from other jobseekers?
+Have top things worked for you to make your CV stand out from other jobseekers?